Flag of The Flag of Curaçao

 The dissolution of the Netherlands Antilles on October 10, 2010, changed everything.
 Curaçao became a self-governing country within the Kingdom of the Netherlands, and the 1984 flag was simply carried forward.
 No redesign committee, no new competition.
 The flag Martin den Dulk created for an island territory now represents a country of roughly 150,000 people.

-Official protocol today places the Curaçao flag alongside the flag of the Kingdom of the Netherlands at government buildings.
-That pairing reflects a dual identity: self-governing country and member of a broader Kingdom.
-Curaçao also has a coat of arms featuring a sailing ship, an orange tree, and a heraldic shield, which complements the flag in formal settings.
-But it's the flag that people recognize.
-It's the flag that gets tattooed on forearms and painted on the hulls of fishing boats.
+Official protocol today places the Curaçao flag alongside the flag of the Kingdom of the Netherlands at government buildings, a pairing that matches the dual identity of a self-governing country inside a larger Kingdom.
+Curaçao also has a coat of arms with a sailing ship, an orange tree, and a heraldic shield, used in formal settings.
+But it's the flag people recognize, and the flag that gets tattooed on forearms and painted on the hulls of fishing boats.

 The flag flies at all government buildings, public institutions, and schools across the island.
 Two dates matter most: Flag Day on July 2 and Dia di Pais Kòrsou on October 10.
 Flag Day celebrations bring parades, cultural performances, and civic ceremonies to the streets of Willemstad and towns across the island.